gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 ```

 ### Code Snippets in Java API Documentation
->Introduce an @snippet tag for JavaDoc's Standard Doclet, to simplify the inclusion of example source code in API documentation.

 Improve your documentation using `@snippet` as in the following example.
 ```java
 /**